dagster-io/dagster/docs/dagster-university/pages/dagster-dbt/lesson-7/4-creating-the-manifest-during-deployment.md

 {% /table %}

-{% callout %}
+---

+## Experiencing issues?

-💡 **Experiencing issues?** There are two ways to deploy Dagster Cloud Serverless and we only made changes to deploy dbt with the default option, called Fast Deploys with PEX (Python Executable).
-If you receive an erro message to turn off Fast Deploys, GitHub Actions will skip the steps to build your dbt project.
+There are two ways to deploy Dagster Cloud Serverless.
+In our case, we only made changes to deploy dbt with the default option, called Fast Deploys with PEX (Python Executable).

+**If you receive an error message to turn off Fast Deploys**, GitHub Actions will skip the steps that build the dbt project.
 We recommend staying with Fast Deploys, if possible.

-If your project works locally, then the most likely issue is that the path where Dagster is looking for your manifest in production is different than that of the course.
-This can be solved by tinkering with where you're writing the manifest.
-If you'd like more support, you can reach out to the Dagster community on [Slack](https://dagster.io/slack) in the `#dagster-university` channel.
+**If your project works locally**, the issue is likely a mismatch between where Dagster looks for the manifest locally and in production.
+This can be resolved by tinkering with where the manifest is being written.

-{% /callout %}
+Reach out to the Dagster community on [Slack](https://dagster.io/slack) in the `#dagster-university` channel if you need more support!